 On a recent trip to London, courtesy of Visit London, a few members of our team had the opportunity to learn from Nige (@levanterman), the master of night photography, about how to take gorgeous, long-exposure photos, complete with light trails from moving cars.
-We sat down with Nige to hear more about his techniques, and glean some useful info for future night photography ventures.
+We sat down with Nige to hear more about his techniques and glean some useful information for future night photography ventures.

 How did you get into night photography?